Sina2002F/DeviceDiscovery/README.md

 - Send comments and reports.
 - Compare devices.
 ### Admins - **Permissions**:
-- Normal user permissions.
+- Have all the permissions of normal users.
-- Create and manage data for the website.
+- Create, edit, and manage their own blogs, reviews, and device data on the website.
 ### Superusers - **Permissions**:
 - Full control over all aspects of the platform.
 ### Validators - **Permissions**:
-- Normal user permissions.
+- Have all the permissions of normal users.
 - Review and validate data to determine if it is publishable.
 ## Technologies Used
 - **Backend**: Django, Django REST Framework